Three times a week, we do our podcast, Verdict with Ted Cruz.

 That's not that much to ask.

-It's why so many other countries they don't have any of this early voting BS.
+It's why so many other countries, they don't have any of this early voting BS.

-They don't have they do paper ballots, you put the thing in, you go show up on election day.
+You put the thing in, you go show up on election day.

 I'd even be in favor of making election day a national holiday.